— 8 min read

 Understanding rework can help avoid it.

 Construction rework is an issue that can significantly affect project success.
-By understanding rework’s causes and implementing strategies to prevent it, construction firms can enhance efficiency, reduce costs and improve project outcomes.
+By understanding rework’s causes and implementing strategies to prevent it, construction firms can reduce costs and improve project outcomes across the board.

 Was this article helpful?